 2. What is the nature of your business?

-3. What are you known for by your customers/clients?
+3. What are you known for by your customers or clients?

-4. What products or services does your business provide?
+4. Which products or services does your business provide?

-The answers to these questions should give you a general idea of what goods and services your application should cover.
-Trademark Assist can also help in identifying recommended goods and/or services specifically for your business.
+The answers to these questions should give you a clear outline of what goods and services your trademark application should cover.
+Additionally, the Trademark Assist service can provide further guidance on identifying recommended classes tailored to your business.

 Understanding The Trade Mark Search Results

-The mere fact that someone has already registered a trademark identical or similar to your potential one does not prevent you from using or registering it for your own purposes.
-This is because every trade mark registration and application includes a description of the goods or services covered by it.
+The fact that a trademark identical or similar to your proposed one is already registered does not necessarily preclude you from using or registering it.
+Each trademark registration and application includes a description of the specific goods or services covered.
+This means that even an identical or similar mark could coexist if it pertains to a completely different product or service.

 Example